The Expendables 2

 The Expendables 2 is a 2012 American action film directed by Simon West, written by Richard Wenk and Sylvester Stallone and based on a story by Ken Kaufman, David Agosto and Wenk.
 Brian Tyler returned to score the film.
-It is the sequel to the 2010 action film The Expendables, and stars an ensemble cast of largely action film actors consisting of Sylvester Stallone, Jason Statham, Jet Li, Dolph Lundgren, Chuck Norris, Terry Crews, Randy Couture, Liam Hemsworth, Jean-Claude Van Damme, Bruce Willis, and Arnold Schwarzenegger.
-The story follows the mercenary group known as "the Expendables" as they undertake a seemingly simple mission which evolves into a quest for revenge against rival mercenary Jean Vilain, who murdered one of their own and threatens the world with a deadly weapon.
-It is the second installment in The Expendables film series.
+It is the sequel to The Expendables (2010), and is the second installment in The Expendables franchise.
+The film stars an ensemble cast of largely action film actors consisting of Sylvester Stallone, Jason Statham, Jet Li, Dolph Lundgren, Chuck Norris, Randy Couture, Terry Crews, Liam Hemsworth, Jean-Claude Van Damme, Bruce Willis, and Arnold Schwarzenegger.
+In the film, The Expendables undertake a mission which evolves into a quest for revenge against rival mercenary Jean Vilain, who murders one of their own men and threatens the world with a deadly weapon.

 Principal photography took place over 14 weeks (beginning in September 2011) on an estimated $100 million budget.
 Film locations included Bulgaria, Hong Kong and New Orleans.
 Controversy arose over the accidental death of a stuntman and environmental damage caused during filming in Bulgaria.

 The film was released in Europe on August 16, 2012, and in North America the following day.
-The Expendables 2 grossed over $310 million worldwide, with its greatest success outside North America.
-Critics generally considered the film an improvement over its predecessor (citing an increased use of humor and action scenes), but its plot and dialogue received criticism.
-A tie-in downloadable video game was released on July 31, 2012, as a prequel to the events of the film.
-A sequel, The Expendables 3, was released on August 15, 2014.
+The Expendables 2 grossed $315 million worldwide, with its greatest success outside North America.
+Critics generally considered the film an improvement over its predecessor due to its increased use of humor and action sequences, but its plot and dialogues received criticism.
+A tie-in downloadable video game was released on July 31, 2012 as a prequel to the events of the film.
+A sequel titled The Expendables 3 was released on August 15, 2014.

 Plot

-The Expendables—leader Barney Ross, knife specialist Lee Christmas, hand-to-hand combat specialist Yin Yang, heavy-weapons specialist Hale Caesar, demolitions expert Toll Road, the unstable Gunner Jensen, and sniper Billy the Kid, the team's newest recruit and Ross' protégé—are deployed to Nepal to rescue Dr. Zhou, a hostage.
-They also rescue the captured mercenary Trench, Ross's rival.
-Yang leaves the group to escort Zhou back to China.
+The Expendables are sent to Nepal to rescue a Chinese businessman who has been captured by the Nepalese militia.
+The team includes leader Barney Ross, blade expert Lee Christmas, martial artist Yin Yang, weapons specialist Hale Caesar, demolitions expert Toll Road, the unstable Gunner Jensen, and sniper Billy "The Kid," the group's youngest and newest member.
+They rescue the businessman and the captured Trent Mauser, Ross's rival.
+Yang leaves the group to escort the businessman back to China.

-After returning to New Orleans, Billy tells Ross that he intends to retire at the end of the month and live with his girlfriend Sophia.
-Later, Ross is forced to accept a mission from CIA operative Mr. Church to retrieve an item from a downed airplane in Albania.
+After returning to New Orleans, Billy tells Barney that he intends to retire at the end of the month and live with his girlfriend, Sophia.
+Later, Barney is forced to accept a mission from CIA operative Mr. Church to retrieve an item from a downed airplane in Albania.
 Church sends technical expert Maggie Chan with the team.
-In Albania the Expendables retrieve the item, but are then ambushed by international criminal and arms dealer Jean Vilain, his right-hand man Hector and his mercenary group (the Sangs), who have captured Billy.
+In Albania, the Expendables retrieve the item but are ambushed by international criminal and arms dealer Jean Vilain, his right-hand man Hector, and his criminal group, the Sangs, who have captured Billy.
 Vilain demands the item in exchange for Billy's life.
-The team gives up the item, but Vilain roundhouse kicks a knife through Billy's heart and flees with the Sangs by helicopter.
-Ross recovers a note for Sophia from Billy's body; the team buries their fallen comrade, swearing vengeance on Vilain.
+The team gives up the item, but Vilain kicks a knife through Billy's heart and flees with the Sangs by helicopter.
+Barney recovers a note for Sophia from Billy's body; the team buries their fallen comrade, swearing vengeance on Vilain.